 He also spent time at Dartmouth College in New Hampshire, where he served as the offensive backfield coach and the linebackers coach.
 The Big Green won the 1991 Ivy League title.
 Kelly has also had coaching stints at Northeastern (1989-90), Bowdoin College (1998) and Southern Connecticut State University (1984-85).

 A 1982 graduate of Springfield (Mass.)
-College, Kelly earned a bachelor of science degree in physical education and played football for three years as an undergraduate.
+College, Kelly earned a B.S. in physical education and played football for three years as an undergraduate.
 He earned a master's degree in physical education from Southern Connecticut State in 1986.

 During Kelly's 20-plus years of experience in coaching at the collegiate level, he has recruited numerous players who have gone on to professional careers, including former Marshall quarterback (and Washington, D.C. native) Byron Leftwich, who played in the National Football League with the Jacksonville Jaguars.

 Kelly and his wife, Kathy, live in Washington, D.C.
-They have a daughter, Alexandra, who graduated with a degree in business from Notre Dame in 2010 and earned her master's degree in business from Notre Dame in 2011.
-She married Michael Hoffmann in summer 2011.
-The Kelly's have two sons, Patrick, currently a student at Georgetown, who serves as a Student Assistant Football Coach, and Ryan, a freshman at Bowling Green State University.
+Their daughter, Alexandra, a Notre Dame graduate, married Michael Hoffmann in summer 2011.
+The Kelly's have two sons, Patrick, currently a student at Georgetown, who serves as a Student Assistant Football Coach, and Ryan, a student at Bowling Green State University.